netdata/netdata/src/collectors/REFERENCE.md

 ## Adjust data collection frequency

-In some scenarios you might want to increase or decrease the data collection frequency of the Collectors as it directly affects CPU utilization.
+In some scenarios, you might want to increase or decrease the data collection frequency of the Collectors as it directly affects CPU utilization.

 ### Global